What is a DDoS Attack and How Does It Work?

 What is a DDoS Attack and How Does It Work?
 2

-The attacker often uses multiple protocols to cause the recursive cycle.
-For example, in the NTP attack, the attacker uses TCP and UDP protocols.
-TCP is a connection protocol, and UDP is a datagram protocol.
-Both protocols are used by legitimate traffic.
-When the attacker sends packets to the victim server, the victim server generates TCP packets and UDP packets and sends them back.
+The attacker often uses different protocols to start this cycle.
+For example, in an NTP attack, they use both TCP and UDP.
+These protocols are used by real traffic too.
+When the attacker sends packets, the server responds with TCP and UDP packets.

 Effects of a DDoS attack:

-• A prolonged DDoS attack may crash the server.
+• A long DDoS attack can crash a server.

-• A DDoS attack causes significant downtime, and may lead to data loss.
+• It causes a lot of downtime and can lead to data loss.

 • Set up an intrusion detection system (IDS).